Record Travel On Easter Weekend Follows Updated CDC Guidelines

 (CBS Detroit) — One sure sign that things are returning to normal is the number of people traveling.
 On the Friday before Easter weekend, the Transportation Security Administration (TSA) reported over 1.5 million screenings at airport checkpoints.
 That number set the pandemic-era record and was the most in close to 13 months.
 Those numbers remained relatively high through the weekend, with close to 1.4 million screenings Saturday and over 1.5 million screenings again Sunday.

-READ MORE: Shooting At Fort Worth Car Wash Leaves 1 Dead, Suspect At Large
+READ MORE: North Texas Man Moses Moreira Pleads Guilty To Involvement In Multi-Million Dollar International Fraud Scheme

 JUST IN: @TSA screened 1,580,785 people at airport checkpoints nationwide yesterday, Friday, April 2.
 It was the highest checkpoint throughput since March 12, 2020.
-So if you're planning to travel you should get to the airport 90 minutes early, socially distance and wear a mask.READ MORE: Allen Police Find 6 Dead, Say Suicide Pact Shared On Social Media Mentions 'Killing Family'
+So if you're planning to travel you should get to the airport 90 minutes early, socially distance and wear a mask.READ MORE: Motorcyclist Marco Antonio Garcia Dies After Colliding With Lexus SUV

 — Lisa Farbstein, TSA Spokesperson (@TSA_Northeast) April 3, 2021